UofT-Frosh-Orientation/scunt-discord-bot/README.md

   * Accesses the registration database to retrieve information on a user after login to the discord.
 Retrieves users name, pronouns, Scunt team, etc.
   * Submissions and status updates on challenges
   * Challenges get forwarded to the judges automatically

+### Future Enhancements
+  * the bot can only send DMs to people who have shared server DMs setting enabled in their profile (is there a way to check if this is the case, and send an error message in the server instead of failing)
+  * don’t allow double submissions from your team (or give warning before an upload that your team has already done that challenge number)
+    * can send this message after the /submit command is run (before the bot waits for an upload)
+  * allow multiple bot submissions (when the user uploads more than one discord attachment in one message, only the first one is taken... take all of them)
+  * make media consent at login? and they can change it by running a command at any time (this avoids repetition every time someone wants to submit)

+  * Implement automatic functionality
+#### Automatic functionality
+  * Status updates - DMs the user the status command if the status of a challenge they submitted changes.
+Usually updated the submitter with info on points rewarded and judge comments.
+  * Upload updates - DMs the user with information on the content they just submitted, as a confirmation